Doocey/tyne-time/src/content/posts/2012-05-04-newcastle-united-release-201213-goalkeeper-change-strip.md

 ---
-title: 'Newcastle United release 2012/13 Goalkeeper & Change Strip'
+title: "Newcastle United release 2012/13 Goalkeeper & Change Strip"
 author: Kevin Doocey
 type: post
 date: 2012-05-04T15:19:28+00:00
-excerpt: 'Newcastle United have today announced their change strip for the upcoming 2012/13 season - as well as released the goalkeepers shirt which is less desirable than..'
+excerpt: "Newcastle United have today announced their change strip for the upcoming 2012/13 season - as well as released the goalkeepers shirt which is less desirable than.."
 url: /2012/05/04/newcastle-united-release-201213-goalkeeper-change-strip/
 categories:
   - Newcastle United News